SirMeows/kea-system-integration/SI_04a_sse_example/README.md

 # 04a [Individual] SSE Example

-**Type**: Individual
+Type: Individual

-Create an SSE example.
+Create or use an SSE example.

-We already created two during the class but create one in any language that you understand for the exam.
+You can reuse one of the two we created in class or create a new one.
+The important thing is that you understand the example well.

+For this assignment, I will ask about implementation details of SSE during the exam.